 So, to answer the question what’s the best attack on vocal compression, the answer is typically relatively fast.

-If you have the option to set a specific time, try starting with 10ms and move it left and right to hear the difference.
+If you have the option to set a specific time, try starting with 10ms (or a 5 on the 1176) and move it left and right to hear the difference.

 The signal will sound flat when you set that attack as fast as it will go.
-Slow it down a bit and you hear a more natural sound with more of the dynamics retained.
+Slow it down a bit and you hear a more of the dynamic jumping bite of the vocals coming through.

 Let’s get back to the compressor I’m using in this entire example.